Exclusive: First U.S. condensate cargo up for sale in Asia as ban eases

 The deal follows news last week that two companies - Enterprise and Pioneer Natural Resources - have approval from the U.S. Department of Commerce to export condensate that had been minimally processed to reduce volatility.
 U.S. condensate supply is estimated at about 1 million barrels per day.

 The approvals represent a softening of a total ban on U.S. oil exports that has been in place since the Arab oil embargo of the 1970s, and they open up the United States to global oil consumers for the first time in a generation.

 But the export issue is still sensitive in Washington as some want to keep the ban and ensure energy costs stay low in America.
 Advanced drilling technology to extract fossil fuels from shale rocks will boost U.S. oil production by another 1 million bpd this year, according to forecasts from the U.S. Energy Information Administration.

 "I believe this is the first approved export of condensate outside of Canada (since the export ban)" said Al Troner, a condensate expert and president of Asia Pacific Energy Consulting.
 "It will become fairly regular now."

 Traders are rushing to ship condensate to Asia, the major condensate import market where new processing units, known as splitters, are expected to begin operating in the third quarter, sources said.
-Condensate is a major feedstock for the petrochemical industry.
+Condensate is a type of light oil with an API gravity, a measure of how heavy or light petroleum is, of more than 50 degrees.
+It is mainly used to produce naphtha which is a major feedstock for the petrochemical industry.